 1. How to merge Unallocated space to C drive (nonadjacent)

-As I explained above, after shrinking D drive in Disk Management, Unallocated space is on the right of D. In this situation, you can move Unallocated space to the left with NIUBI Partition Editor, and then combine to C drive.
+If you've shrunk D drive in Disk Management, Unallocated space was made on the right of D. To merge this Unallocated space to C drive, you must move Unallocated space to the left in advance, and then combine to C drive.

 Steps to merge Unallocated space to C drive in Windows 10/8/7 with NIUBI:

-- Right click D: drive and select "Resize/Move Volume", drag the middle towards right in the pop-up window, then Unallocated space is moved to the left side.
+- Right click D: drive and select "Resize/Move Volume", drag the middle of D drive towards right in the pop-up window, then Unallocated space will be moved to the left side.

 - Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to merge this Unallocated space to C: drive.